 How to: Teach the Primary History Curriculum (KS1 & KS2)

-What is the primary history curriculum?
+What is the Primary History Curriculum?

-The Key Requirements at KS1
+The Key Requirements For KS1 History

 - Understand changes that have occurred within living memory